Pesticides

 Aerial spraying of pesticides in these settings is regulated to ensure that all necessary measures have been taken to minimise environmental impact and that their use is necessary in the target locations.

-You will require authorization from the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) prior to the application of pesticides in these settings, except for phytocides and/or Bacillus thuringiensis var. kurstaki (Btk).
-The Application for a Ministerial Authorization for the Use of Pesticides guide (PDF 1.76 Mb) (French) will assist you in completing the form required to carry out an activity as part of a new project or the modification of an existing‑project.
+You will require authorization from the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) prior to the application of pesticides in these settings, except for phytocides and/or Bacillus thuringiensis kurstaki (Btk).
+The Application for a Ministerial Authorization for the Use of Pesticides guide (PDF 1.24 Mb) (in French only) will assist you in completing the form required to carry out an activity as part of a new project or the modification of an existing project.

-When the area to be treated exceeds 600 hectares in these settings, aerial pesticide application projects are subject to the environmental impact assessment and review procedure , which includes an impact study and potential public hearings.
-The procedure is not usually applicable to Btk or to Bacillus thuringiensis v. israelensis (Bti).
+When the area to be treated exceeds 600 hectares in these settings, aerial pesticide application projects are subject to the environmental impact assessment and review procedure, which includes an impact study and potential public hearings.
+The procedure is not applicable to Btk or, if the project is carried out by a local municipality and the target area is 5,000 ha or less, in the case of Bacillus thuringiensis israelensis (Bti).

 Application rules